ScorpionBytes/h3-cli/README.md

 [**Touchless NodeZero deployment.**](guides/touchless-nodezero.md) Deploy NodeZero on your Docker Host in a "touchless" way, without having to manually copy+paste the NodeZero Launch Script.
-[See this guide](guides/touchless-nodezero.md) to learn how to deploy NodeZero automatically using the h3-cli agent.
+[See this guide](guides/touchless-nodezero.md) to learn how to deploy NodeZero automatically using h3-cli.

 [**Schedule recurring pentests.**](guides/recurring-pentests.md) A common use case for h3-cli is running pentests automatically on a recurring basis, for example once a week or once a month.
 [See this guide](guides/recurring-pentests.md) to learn how to set